52North/sensor-web-tutorial/docs/hands-on/09_01_sos_installation_war_file.md

 - PostgreSQL/PostGIS
 - SQL Server

 The *Custom* datasource should be selected if you do not use the created database model but views or adjusted hibernate mapping files.
-In this case the *existing* database model would not be validated against the expected!
+In this case the *existing* database model would not be validated against the expected model!
+However, this approach is only recommended for experienced expert users.
+In this tutorial we will use the most commonly used default data model for PostgreSQL/PostGIS.

 ![SetupSOS_2.png](../images/SetupSOS_2.png "52°North SOS Installation Wizard Datasource Configuration")